SC issues notice against ‘forced and mandatory’ confessions in Malankara Orthodox Syrian Church

 The petitioners, Mathew Mathachan and CV Jose, argued that the practice of undergoing “sacramental confession” before a priest affects human dignity and liberty of thought.
 They said believers have been forced to not speak against it out of fear of removal from parish membership and ostracisation.

 A bench headed by Chief Justice SA Bobde had first asked advocate Sanjay Parekh to approach the High Court.
-However, Parekh cited Supreme Court’s September 2019 order after the KS Varghese case, prohibiting all civil courts and High Court’s in Kerala from passing any judgement in violation of the mandate.
+However, Parekh cited Supreme Court’s September 2019 order after the KS Varghese case, prohibiting all civil courts and High Courts in Kerala from passing any judgement in violation of the mandate.

 The petition raises the question of whether mandatory sacramental confession before priests violates Articles 21 (personal liberty) and 25 (freedom of religion) of the Constitution.